 Much has changed since 1972.
 Climate change, aquatic invasive species, degraded coastlines and more threaten the health of our waters.
 After a three-year negotiation process, the agreement was amended in September 2012 to confront these new challenges.
 Annex 6 of the document specifically addresses the problem of aquatic invasive species and establishes a subcommittee, which The Nature Conservancy is part of, to develop a system-wide response.

 Annex 6 outlines three main goals for the region: preventing the introduction of new aquatic invasive species, controlling the spread of existing species and eradicating, where feasible, the species that are already present within the Great Lakes.
 To meet these goals, The Nature Conservancy and its partners will:

 - Develop species watch lists

 - Conduct education and outreach efforts

-As with all of the initiatives the Conservancy takes part in, science and solid research will be the backbone of these efforts.
+As with all of the initiatives TNC takes part in, science and solid research will be the backbone of these efforts.